psipred/FFPredGAN/README.md

 - Step 5.
 Training and testing support vector machine classifier with positive synthetic feature samples augmented training data by using `./src/Testing_Synthetic_Positive_Samples_Augmented_SVM.py`.

+- * The protein sequence-based biophysical features can be derived by using the code of FFPred @ https://github.com/psipred/FFPred